Get A Quote

 4) Improves Structure

 Unlike some flexible Agile frameworks, DSDM provides a well-defined process model with clear roles and responsibilities.
 This structure helps teams stay organised and aligned.
-It also supports better planning, risk management, and overall project governance.
+It also supports better planning, Risk Management, and overall project governance.

 5) Defines Rules

 Eight guiding principles form the foundation of DSDM and influence team dynamics and decision-making.
-These guidelines establish a common understanding of expectations and how the team will operate.
+These guidelines establish a common understanding of the expectations and how the team will operate.
 This clarity aids in controlling stakeholder expectations and keeping the project on track.

 Disadvantages of DSDM